245 Clinton Ave., Brooklyn, NY 11205

 Main: 631.687.5100 Admissions: 631.687.4500

-With SJC Online's Certificate in IO Psychology, you'll prepare yourself for a successful career by developing unique skills that focus on human behavior in the workplace — learning to become someone whose work makes men and women's jobs more efficient and enjoyable.
-You'll begin to learn how to do this by studying trends and fundamentals of business and behavior, maximizing a company's potential.
+With SJC Online's Certificate in Industrial-Organizational Psychology, you'll enhance your career by developing unique skills that focus on human behavior in the workplace.
+Learn how to make employees’ jobs more efficient and enjoyable by studying trends and fundaments of business and behavior, ultimately maximizing a company’s potential.

 The certificate in Industrial-Organizational Psychology will allow students to develop key specialized expertise in the application of psychological concepts to workplace environments.
 Individuals with knowledge of Industrial-Organizational Psychology apply psychological principles to a variety of work-related areas including human resources, employee testing and selection, training and development, and policy development related to work satisfaction, productivity and health.